 - If it never comes to eminent domain, you will never pay them

-- All of them charge a similar percentage of an eventual settlement (33% above Dominion’s first written offer), so you never need to pay them out of pocket
+- All of them charge a similar percentage of an eventual settlement (33% of the DIFFERENCE between the original written offer and the final written offer), so you never need to pay them out of pocket

 While we sincerely hope that none of us will ever need an eminent domain attorney, engaging one early is a good strategy.
 First, if you are sued for access, they will defend you.
 Similarly, they are there for your legal questions.
 Second, engaging an eminent domain attorney early can send a clear signal that you are not interested in negotiating and Dominion will have to forcefully take your property with compensation decided by a judge.
 Sending this signal is important, because Dominion and the Federal Energy Regulatory Commission, which decides whether or not to allow eminent domain, like to pretend that eminent domain is very rare.
 They assume that negotiating means the landowner feels that the pipeline is in their best interest, ignoring the fact that the landowner knows that if they don’t negotiate, Dominion will get their property anyway.
 We need to help bring this injustice to light, and engaging an eminent domain attorney early helps to do that.
 Finally, while we hope it never comes to this, a lawyer is essential to ensure that any eventual right of way (ROW) agreement protects your interests.
 Dominion will try to have the agreement specify their right to put multiple pipelines in the ROW and different substances in the pipelines, greater ROW widths, etc.